graham-thomas/comp-gen-zymo/notebook.md

 Failed.
 Did not produce output file genotype_filt.vcf.gz.
 Stderr saved to /analysis/variantFiltration-error.out

 I hadn't included the `--filter-name`.
-Have now added 1 name per filter listed as "filter-1" etc.
+Have now added 1 name per filter listed as per filter names used in original analysis.
 Also had to reformat entries like `-2 > BaseQRankSum > 2` to `BaseQRankSum > 2` & `BaseQRankSum < -2`.

 Success.
 Moved stderr to /analysis/variantFiltration.out